GENESIS 1: CREATION, the BEGINNING

 What scriptural evidence supports when the “beginning” was?

 Many religious conservatives adamantly claim that the “beginning” when the “heavens and the earth were created” was on the 1st Day of creation week, but evidence from scripture for this is actually lacking.
 Three pieces of alleged evidence (1-3 below) that are cited to support the “beginning” was during “creation week” are explained to be invalid.
-Other evidence (4 - 6 below) either suggests or mandates the “beginning” was before “creation week”.
+Other evidence (4 - 5 below) either suggests or mandates the “beginning” was before “creation week”.

-1. As was explained in the previous topic, the definition of “made” implies its use in Exodus 20:11 doesn’t refer to God originally “creating” the heavens and the earth during the “six days”.
-Instead, evidence from Hebrew word usage and other scripture verses shows Exodus 20:11 referred to ”making” the previously created barren Earth in v1 into habitat with life in six days in vv2-31.
-So, Creating the heavens and the earth wasn’t referred to in Exodus 20:11.
+1.The previous paragraphs explained the definition of “made” implies its use in Exodus 20:11 doesn’t refer to God originally “creating” the heavens and the earth during the “six days”.
+Other evidence from Hebrew word usage and other scripture verses shows Exodus 20:11 referred to ”making” the previously created barren Earth in v1 into habitat with life in six days in vv2-31.
+So, creating the heavens and the earth wasn’t referred to in Exodus 20:11.

 2. Some believe the written Hebrew conjunction “u” that was translated “Now” in English at the start of v2 appears to grammatically connect the 1st day of creation week with the “beginning” in v1.
 However, scripture study of the use of Hebrew “u” shows it may be translated as “and”, “now”, “so”, “thus”, “but”, “that”, or “also” in English bibles (or even omitted).
 The Scripture4All online Hebrew interlinear bible shows that Hebrew “u” is also used to start nearly every new topic sentence throughout the book of Genesis and the other books of the Law through much of Deuteronomy, regardless whether or not the previous and new topics occurred closely in time.
 So, this repeated use of the Hebrew conjunction “u” throughout the Torah appears to be Moses’ unique writing style when he recorded these books.
 Perhaps He intended Hebrew “u” (as English “and”) to link content together into continuous accounts.
 The continuous use of “u” in the Torah finally ended before the end of Deuteronomy with the death of Moses.
 It wasn’t used in the historically later Bible books starting with Joshua that had different authors after Moses died.
 So, the use of Hebrew “u” (English “Now”, NIV) at the start of Genesis 1, v2 of creation week isn’t evidence that the “beginning” in v1 was grammatically linked to and therefore part of vv2-31.